thiippal/abulafia/README.md

 If you wish to move tasks from one pool to another based on the acceptance status of the task, not the task output, you can configure the receiving pool under `actions` with keys `on_submitted`, `on_accepted` or `on_rejected`.
 For example, if you wish rejected work to go back to the pool to be re-completed by another worker, you can configure the current pool as value to the key `on_rejected`.

-To deploy your crowdsourcing tasks to Toloka, the tool needs to read your credentials from a JSON file `creds.json`.
+To deploy your crowdsourcing tasks to Toloka, the tool needs to read your credentials from a JSON file e.g. `creds.json`.
 Remember to never add this file to public version control.
 The contents of the file should be the following:

 ```
 {